ShaunCurtis/CEC.Blazor/Building a Blazor Project - Part 2.md

-# Building a Blazor Project
+# Boilerplating a Database Appication in Blazor
-# Part 2 - Data
+## Part 1 - CRUD Data Access and Logic Operations

-In the first article I provided an overview of the way I build and structure my Blazor projects.
-This article provides a detailed look at how I implement a multi-tiered data model in my projects.
+This article provides a detailed look methodolgies to build CRUD Application projects based on multi-tiered data models.

+This part describes methodologies for boilerplating the data and business logic layers.
+A second article demonstrates methodologies for boilerplating the presentation layer.

+The article uses a demonstration solution, with code split between a library where (almost) all the reusable classes reside, and the project where project specific code resides.
+It relies heavily on inheritance.
+The developement process and code refactoring should always seek to migrate code downwards through the inheritance tree, and from specific (project) code to generic (library) code.
+While this may seem like stating the obvious - yes "we" always do it - it's amazing how often what we preach is not what we implement.
+I'm sure people will point out code in the demo project where I'm as guilty as everyone else.

 ### The Entity Framework Tier

 I use Entity Framework [EF] for database access.
 But, being old school (the application gets nowhere near my tables) I implement CUD [CRUD without the Read] through stored procedures, and R [Read access] through views.
 My data tier has two layers - the EF Database Context and a Data Service.
 In Blazor both of these are implemented as singleton services - all user requests go through the same objects.

-The Entity Framework database account I use for web access has database access limited to select on the Views and execute on the Stored Procedures.
+The Entity Framework database account has access limited to Select on the Views and Execute on the Stored Procedures.

-The demo application had no database so the EF layer isn't implemented.
-If it was it would look like the code block below.
-All EF code is implemented in the project rather the the library.
-The context and DB Datasets are all project specific.
+The demo application can be run with or without a database.
+All EF code is implemented in the project rather the the library - it's project specific.

 #### WeatherForecastDBContext